-- If the allegation is proven, the subcommittee will also decide an outcome and may impose penalties and make recommendations.
+- If the allegation is proven, the subcommittee will decide an outcome.

-- Once the sub-committee has calculated the points, they may lessen the penalty if there are ‘compassionate or compelling circumstances’.
+- Once the sub-committee has calculated the points, they may lessen the severity of the outcome if there are ‘compassionate or compelling circumstances’.

 Can I appeal the outcome?

 - DUSA Advocates can assist you to understand the allegation, the written submission and hearing process, and the range of possible outcomes.